Go to main content

 Bankruptcy of a trading or limited partnership

-The person who represents the company, can apply for bankruptcy as well as someone to whom the company owes money (creditor).
 The application is sent to the district court in the place where the company is registered.
 The district court decides on bankruptcy and appoints a bankruptcy trustee.
 The district court notifies the Swedish Companies Registration Office, which registers that the bankruptcy has been initiated.

 The bankruptcy trustee takes over and manages the company's assets and liabilities.
 It is the bankruptcy trustee who decides whether the business should continue.